levente232/moriohub/README.md

 # Do not forget to close your conditional blocks.
 ```

-## moriod

-This folder hols re-usable code/settings for a Morio collector.

-## Overlays
+## overlays

-The overlays are stored in the `moriod/overlays` folder.
+The overlays are stored in the `overlays` folder.

 These overlays extend the settings of a Morio collector.
 Refer to [the documentation on overlays][overlays] for all details.

-## Processors
+## processors

 These are stram processors.
-They are stored in the `moriod/processors` folder.
+They are stored in the `processors` folder.

-## Watchers
+## watchers

-The watchers are stored in hte `moriod/watchers` folder.
+The watchers are stored in hte `watchers` folder.

 FIXME: Write documentation on this.